 Sense of Pride - Education and working together creates a sense of pride and belonging for participants.
 This creates a bond for the group, giving them a sense of shared purpose to make their neighborhood safe.

-If you are interested in joining that group, contact the Crime Prevention office at 972-216-6600.
-A crime prevention officer will place you in contact with the Neighborhood Watch captain for your area.
+If you are interested in joining a group, contact the Neighborhood Vitality office .
+The Neighborhood Vitality office will place you in contact with the Neighborhood Watch captain for your area.

-If your home is not in a Neighborhood Watch area, and you would like to start a Neighborhood Watch group, contact the Crime Prevention office at 972-216-6600 and a Crime Prevention officer will provide you with more information.
+If your home is not in a Neighborhood Watch area, and you would like to start a Neighborhood Watch group, contact the Neighborhood Vitality office and we will provide you with more information.

 Start a Neighborhood Watch In Your Area